 The demystifying process took a major step forward when Harbour City Funeral Home became New Zealand’s first funeral home to hold Open Days.
 On an Open Day members of the public are invited to come in and look behind the closed doors, and ask any questions about death and funerals that they want to.
 It is another way of assuring the public that when you are dealing with Harbour City Funeral Home, you are dealing with a company that is happy to explain what it does and that puts the people it serves first.

 Harbour City Funeral Home seminars are well known in the community.
 No subjects are taboo.
-Many difficult topics – including the cost of funerals, eco funerals, and embalming – have been the focus of seminars in the past.
+Many difficult topics – including the cost of funerals, eco funerals, embalming, and babies funerals have been the focus of seminars in the past.
 We are committed to continuing to conduct such seminars as part of our education programme.
-Another innovation for which Harbour City Funeral Home was responsible is the re-introduction of Saturday funerals to Wellington.
-This measure has broadened the choice for families as to when to hold the funeral.
-The ownership structure of this company is innovative too.
-The shareholders are four of the staff: Simon, Danny, Brad and Geoff all work in the business, thus ensuring you have the best possible service when you need it.
-A truly locally owned funeral home.

 The Te Ara Piko is a project of Plimmerton Rotary and involves installing a pathway around the Pauatahanui Inlet.
 The pathway will allow all of us to walk, cycle and witness the beauty of nature and the inlet which is such an important part of the area we live.

-This project is more than a creating a pathway, it is also about removing pests that have an impact on wildlife in the area, and also includes a planting program to ensure that the nature has every opportunity to grow and flourish for our future generations.
+This project is more than creating a pathway, it is also about removing pests that have an impact on wildlife in the area, and also includes a planting programme to ensure that nature has every opportunity to grow and flourish for our future generations.

-If you wish to know more about the Te Ara Piko Pathway visit the website www.tearapiko.org.nz or visit Rotary Plimmerton at www.plimmertonrotary.org.nz
+If you wish to know more about the Te Ara Piko Pathway visit Rotary Plimmerton at www.plimmertonrotary.org.nz